 Tips for Retiring on Time

 - Many financial advisors specialize in retirement planning and investing, which are two areas where you’ll need to excel if you want to retire by the time you turn 55.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One of the most important pieces of retirement advice is that it’s never too early to start saving and investing.
 When you retire, you obviously won’t have the same stream of income like you might be used to.
 In turn, make sure you start socking away money for retirement early and often so you can live out your golden years in complete financial comfort.